numerica-ideas/ni-microservice-nodejs/README.md

 Then let's replace `AWS_ACCOUNT_ID` (package.json & in the policies folder) with our AWS account ID prior to follow the steps below:

-1) Create the lambda: `npm run create`
+1) Create the lambda: `npm run create-lambda`
+2) Create the dev and prod SNS Topics and mention them in:
+    - The file `policies/ni-sns-pubsub.json`.
+    - In the NPM Script: sns:xxx
+    - In the dev.json or prod.json files for lambda deployment.
-2) Define the env var for the lambda function (dev.json & prod.json)
+3) Define the env vars for the lambda function (dev.json & prod.json)
+4) Save those env vars on S3 using the command `npm run set-vars:dev` or `npm run set-vars:prod`.
-3) Deploying/updating the App (claudia update):
+5) Deploying/updating the App (claudia update):
     - `npm run deploy:dev` - Deploying the dev version
     - `npm run deploy:prod` - Deploying the prod version
-4) Subscribing to the [SNS](https://github.com/claudiajs/claudia/blob/master/docs/add-sns-event-source.md) topic for pub/sub:
+6) Subscribing to the [SNS](https://github.com/claudiajs/claudia/blob/master/docs/add-sns-event-source.md) topic for pub/sub:
     - `npm run sns:dev` - Dev topic
     - `npm run sns:prod` - Prod topic
-5) Run appropriate job-scheduler scripts to enable cron for Lambda: `npm run job:xxxxxx:xxx` We need to deploy as many warmer as needed so that we have many lambda concurrent executions, meaning calling this script X times `npm run job:warm:xxx` per env.
+7) Run appropriate job-scheduler scripts to enable cron for Lambda: `npm run job:xxxxxx:xxx` We need to deploy as many warmer as needed so that we have many lambda concurrent executions, meaning calling this script X times `npm run job:warm:xxx` per env.
-6) Destroying: claudia destroy
+8) Destroying: claudia destroy

 ## SNS (Lambda)
 AWS-SNS here is in use for inter-services communication for Lambda deployments, you can customise its scripts parameters into the package.json file.